 Lack of Activity

 According to the CDC, “Less than one-quarter (24%) of children 6 to 17 years of age participate in 60 minutes of physical activity every day.”
-This is a concerning statistic as it is recommended that children over the age of 6 should receive at least 60 minutes of moderate to vigorous activity every day and currently only 1 in 4 children are getting this amount.
+This is worrying, considering children over the age of 6 should receive at least 60 minutes of moderate to vigorous activity every day and currently only 1 in 4 children are meeting this standard.

 Increase in Obesity

-Harvard School of Public Health describes obesity rates of children, “Over the past three decades, childhood obesity rates have tripled in the U.S., and today, the country has some of the highest obesity rates in the world: one out of six children is obese, and one out of three children is overweight or obese.”
-Not only is child obesity increasing, but the CDC states, “73.6% of adults aged 20 are over overweight or obese (2017-2018).”
+Harvard School of Public Health describes obesity rates of children, “Over the past three decades, childhood obesity rates have tripled in the U.S., and today, the country has some of the highest obesity rates in the world: 1 out of 6 children is obese, and 1 out of 3 children is overweight or obese.”
+Not only is child obesity increasing, but the CDC states, “In 2023, more than 1 in 5 adults in the U.S. had obesity.”
+Learn more about childhood obesity.

 Obese Children Have Higher Likelihood of Being Obese Adults